 Ukes4Fun is a ukulele session – not a ukulele club.

-The Cumberland Arms, where we meet on the 1st, 2nd & 3rd Thursday every month, hosts a wide range of sessions in the “Music Room” Public Bar.
+The Cumberland Arms, where we meet on the 1st and 3rd Tuesdays every month, hosts a wide range of sessions in the “Music Room” Public Bar.
 Ukes4Fun is the Thursday Ukulele Session.
+(Before 2022 we met on Thursdays.)

 Sunday Sessions at the Millstone in South Gosforth are held in the Function Room, are open but are more focussed on Misspent Uke (see below) and are not suitable for beginners.